ey92/notes/1101reading.md

 **velum**/**soft palate** - soft part of roof of mouth behind hard palate

 **manner of articulation** - how the airstream is constricted or modified in the vocal tract to produce the sound

+**palatography** - experimental method that shows the contact between the tongue and the roof of the mouth; static or dynamic

+**static palatography** - experimental method that displays contact resulting from a single articulatory gesture between the gesture and the hard palate